FabricTOC/FabricTOC/docs/AdminGuide/HowOrganized/ReferenceMaterial.md

 # Reference Material

-When you're an experienced blockchain administrator, there will be times when you need to understand very detailed aspects about how Hyperledger Fabric works.
-For example, the configuration options for SSL on a peer node, or the details of the hashing algorithm being used by the orderer.
-When you do, you'll find it in this section.
+When you're an experienced blockchain administrator, there will be times when you need to understand detailed aspects about how Hyperledger Fabric works.
+For example, you might need to understand the configuration options for secure TLS communication between a network nodes, or the details of the hashing algorithm being used by the orderer.
+When you need this level of detail, you'll find it in this section.

 ## Grouping of topics